Pakistan Resident Representative Site

-Pakistan: Third Review Under the Extended Arrangement and Request for Waiver of Nonobservance of Performance Criterion, and Request for Modification of Performance Criteria-Staff Report; Press Release; and Statement by the Executive Director for Pakistan
+Côte d’Ivoire: Sixth Review Under the Extended Credit Facility Arrangement and Requests for Waiver of Nonobservance of Performance Criterion, Augmentation of Access, and Twelve-Month Extension of the Current Arrangement - Staff Report; Press Release; and Statement by the Executive Director for the Côte d’Ivoire

-Press Release: IMF Executive Board Completes Third Review Under the Extended Fund Facility Arrangement for Pakistan and Approves US$555.9 Million Disbursement
+Press Release: IMF Executive Board Completes Fourth and Fifth Reviews Under Extended Fund Facility Arrangement for Pakistan, and Approves US$1.05 Billion Disbursement